-OPERATION: The smoke alarm is operating once a fresh battery is installed and testing is complete.
-When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm (and activates the safety light on model i9080 only) until the air is cleared.
+OPERATION: The smoke alarm is operating once AC power is applied, a fresh battery is installed and testing is complete.
+When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm until the air is cleared.

-HUSH CONTROL: The "HUSH" feature has the capability of temporarily desensitizing the alarm circuit for approximately 8 minutes.
-This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
-Models i9060, i9060RV and i9080 are desensitized by pushing the "HUSH" button on the smoke alarm cover.
-Models i9030, i9040, i9040RV and i9050 are desensitized by pushing the TEST/HUSH button on the cover.
-If the smoke is not too dense, the alarm will silence immediately and the Red LED will flash once every 10 seconds for approximately 8 minutes.
+HUSH CONTROL: The "HUSH" feature has the capability of temporarily desensitizing the alarm circuit for approximately 10 minutes.
+This feature is to be used only when a known alarm condition, such as smoke from cooking activates the alarm.
+The smoke alarm is desensitized by pushing the "HUSH" button on the smoke alarm cover.
+If the smoke is not too dense, the alarm will silence immediately and the red LED will flash every 10 seconds for approximately 10 minutes.
 This indicates that the alarm is in a temporarily desensitized condition.
-The smoke alarm will automately reset after approximately 8 minutes and sound the alarm if particles of combustion are still present.
+The smoke alarm will automatically reset after approximately 10 minutes, and sound the alarm if smoke is still present.
 The "HUSH" feature can be used repeatedly until the air has been cleared of the condition causing the alarm.

-NOTE: DENSE SMOKE WILL OVERRIDE THE HUSH CONTROL FEA-TURE AND SOUND A CONTINUOUS ALARM.
+NOTE: DENSE SMOKE WILL OVERRIDE THE HUSH CONTROL FEATURE AND SOUND A CONTINUOUS ALARM.

-A CAUTION: BEFORE USING THE ALARM HUSH FEATURE, IDENTI-FY THE SOURCE OF THE SMOKE AND BE CERTAIN A SAFE CONDI-TION EXISTS.
+CAUTION: BEFORE USING THE ALARM HUSH FEATURE, IDENTIFY THE SOURCE OF THE SMOKE AND BE CERTAIN A SAFE CONDITION EXISTS.